shkumaraman/free-web-hosting/README.md

 ## 🖥️ Deploy on VPS / Local Machine
 ### Prerequisites
  * Docker installed
+ * Minimum 8GB+ RAM (or adjust the MariaDB configuration in the Dockerfile for lower RAM).
 ### Step 1 — Clone and Build
 ```bash
 git clone [https://github.com/YOUR_USERNAME/YOUR_REPO_NAME.git](https://github.com/YOUR_USERNAME/YOUR_REPO_NAME.git)